dwhodges2/sheetFeeder/README.md

 ## Notes

 This is a work in progress.
-Comments/suggestions as well as forking very welcome.
+Comments/suggestions very welcome.